wp-graphql/wp-graphql-acf/readme.txt

 == Changelog ==

+= 0.1.2 =
+* Fixes bug with Nested Fields not properly showing in the Schema.
+By defualt, fields are not supposed to be exposed in the Schema if they are not set to "show_in_graphql", however there was a flaw in logic causing nested fields of Flex Field layouts to not properly be exposed to the Schema.
+This fixes that issue, so nested fields of Flex Field layouts can properly be queried and seen in the Schema.

 = 0.1.1 =
 * Fixes bug with Field groups not properly being exposed to the Schema for custom post types.

 = 0.1.0 =
 * Initial public release.

 == Upgrade Notice ==